Meredith Greif

 Research Interests

 Meredith's research focuses on homelessness, housing insecurity, homeownership, and neighborhood effects, both internationally and domestically.
-She is currently study how landlords' business practices contribute to housing outcomes among lower-income and formerly homeless individuals, and explore models of stable, supportive housing for formerly homeless individuals.
+She is currently studying how landlords' business practices contribute to housing outcomes among lower-income and formerly homeless individuals, and exploring models of stable, supportive housing for formerly homeless individuals.
 Her research also addresses how neighborhood and housing outcomes vary across racial and ethnic groups, and how they perpetuate intergroup inequalities.

 CV